 Housed in a historic market building in the Giant Forest sequoia grove at 6,500 feet (1,980 m) elevation.
 Learn about sequoia groves and fire.
 Get park information and browse books in a small bookstore.

-This visitor center is at Grant Grove Village at an elevation of 6,500 feet (1,980 m).
-Learn about three areas in Kings Canyon National Park-giant sequoia groves, the canyon environment (Cedar Grove), and the High Sierra.
+This visitor center is in Grant Grove Village at an elevation of 6,500 feet (1,980 m).
+Stop here to learn about three magnificent regions in Kings Canyon National Park: giant sequoia groves, the Kings Canyon itself (often called Cedar Grove), and the High Sierra.
 Watch a 15-minute movie (English/Spanish).
-A bookstore offers books, maps, and educational materials for sale.
+A park store sells books, maps, and educational materials.
 Other services include accessible restrooms, a pay phone, local wilderness permits, and an AED for cardiac emergencies.

 In the conifer zone; elevation 6,700 feet (2,040 m).
 Explore the natural and human history of the southern Sierra Nevada and view a short video, "Bears of the Sierra."